mirisuzanne/miriamsuzanne/content/2017/07/09/shifting-nouns.rst

   - url: https://medium.com/twined-fragments/twined-fragments-chapter-2-shifting-nouns-47c42d3d8199
     src: 'Medium'
 summary: |
-  “I’m standing here in a group of women, all strangers.
-  They’re warm and kind, inclusive, as though I’m any other woman.
-  Am I?
+  .. callmacro:: content/macros.j2#blockquote
+    :cite: 'Miriam Suzanne'

     I’ve seen myself in the mirror.
     I find me… disorienting.
     What do they see that I don’t?
-  Why aren’t they laughing at me?”
+    Why aren’t they laughing at me?

 **************